History and exam

 right lung decreased air entry and percussion note

-If pleural effusion present.
+If pleural effusion is present.

 Risk factors